Treaty of Tartu (Finland–Russia): Political background

 However, the move for independence, Soviet support, and general uncertainty in the society encouraged the militant left to attempt to duplicate the success of Russia's recent revolution.
 Soon after, the Finnish Civil War began.
 In the war the revolutionary socialist militia known as the Finnish Red Army clashed against the Finnish White forces, which were loyal to the legal (non-socialist) government.
 The government's forces, assisted by a division of regular German forces and Swedish volunteers, pushed back the Red troops that had initially controlled the industrial southern provinces and within some months, won the war.
 The border question between Russia and Finland remained unsettled after the war.

 Following the civil war, the Finnish government sought to seek additional security by forming ties with the Germans.
 This alliance was short lived with the defeat of the central powers during World War I. With Imperial Germany’s demise, the Finnish government realized that it would have to accept the necessity of forming relations with the nascent Bolshevik Russian government, due to the developments of the Russian Civil War, even though their recent support for Red revolutionaries in Finland made the government very wary of the Bolsheviks.
 As other countries were now making similar treaties with Russia, such as Treaty of Tartu (Russian–Estonian), the voices questioning the legality and honor of dealing with the violently established Bolshevik government were also diminishing.
 Especially, the large, moderately socialist Social Democrat party was willing to finally normalize the relations with the greater neighboring state.
 Nevertheless, some nationalistic and rightist elements in Finnish Parliament still considered the planned treaty as going too far, even shameful, by giving up some of the initial negotiation goals and shattering their ideals of a greater national state including also eastern territories settled from ancient times by Finnic Karelian people, which never belonged to the Autonomous Grand Duchy of Finland.
-Some of those districts were annexed from Russia by Finnish military expeditions in 1918 shortly after Russian soviet government granted independence to Finland.
-In hindsight, the treaty was rather good to Finland, especially compared to the treaties made at the end of Second World War.
+Some of those districts were annexed from Russia by Finnish military expeditions in 1918 shortly after the Russian Soviet government granted independence to Finland.
+In hindsight, the treaty was rather favourable for Finland, especially compared to the treaties made at the end of Second World War.